zemiguel20/AirRaceGame/Documentation/Index.md

 The player has to pass through the goals in the order they are defined.

 The way the points are tracked is by the time the player takes to reach from one goal to another.
 Each segment has a limit duration.
-A timer tracks the time passed until the next goal is reached.
+A chronometer tracks the time passed until the next goal is reached.
 The less the time taken the more points.
 If limit duration is reached, no points are gained for that segment.

-The tracking of the goals passed and the points gained is done by the Race Manager.

 ### Goals <a name="Goals"></a> <a href="#Index" style="font-size:13px">(index)</a>